 Federal Physician Self-Referral Law.
 The Federal Physician Self-Referral Law, also referred to as the Stark Law, prohibits a physician (or an immediate family member of a physician) who has a financial relationship with an entity from referring patients to that entity for certain designated health services, including durable medical equipment and supplies, payable by Medicare, unless an exception applies.
 The Stark Law also prohibits such an entity from presenting or causing to be presented a claim to the Medicare program for such designated health services provided pursuant to a prohibited referral, and provides that certain collections related to any such claims must be refunded in a timely manner.
 Exceptions to the Stark Law include, among other things, exceptions for certain financial relationships, including both ownership and compensation arrangements.
 The Stark Law is a strict liability statute: to the extent that the statute is implicated and an exception does not apply, the statute is violated.
-In addition to the Stark Law, many states have implemented similar physician self-referral prohibitions that may extend to Medicaid, third party payors, and self-pay patients.
-Violations of the Stark Law must be reported and unauthorized claims must be refunded to Medicare in order to avoid potential liability under the federal False Claims Act for avoiding a known obligation to return identified overpayments.
-Violations of the Stark Law, the Anti-Kickback Statute, the Civil Monetary Penalties Law and/or the federal False Claims Act can also form the basis for exclusion from participation in federal and state healthcare programs.
+In addition to the Stark Law, many states have implemented similar physician self-referral prohibitions that may extend to Medicare in order to avoid potential liability under the federal False Claims Act for avoiding a known obligation to return identified overpayments.
+Violations of the Stark Law can also form the basis for exclusion from participation in federal and state healthcare programs.

 Civil Monetary Penalties Law.
-The Civil Monetary Penalties Law ("CMPL") authorizes the imposition of substantial civil money penalties against an entity that engages in certain prohibited activities including but not limited to violations of the Stark Law or Anti-Kickback Statute, knowing submission of a false or fraudulent claim, employment of an excluded individual, and the provision or offer of anything of value to a Medicare or Medicaid beneficiary that the transferring party knows or should know is likely to influence beneficiary selection of a particular provider for which payment may be made in whole or part by a federal healthcare program, commonly known as the Beneficiary Inducement CMP.
-Remuneration is defined under the CMPL as any transfer of items or services for free or for less than fair market value.
-There are certain exceptions to the definition of remuneration for offerings that meet the Financial Need, Preventative Care, or Promoting Access to Care exceptions (as defined in the CMPL).
-Sanctions for violations of the CMPL include civil monetary penalties and administrative penalties up to and including exclusion from participation in federal healthcare programs.
+The Civil Monetary Penalties Law ("CMPL") authorizes the imposition of substantial civil money penalties against an entity that engages in certain prohibited activities including but not limited to violations of the Stark Law or Anti-Kickback Statute, knowing submission of a false or fraudulent claim, employment of an excluded individual, and the provision or offer of anything of value to a Medicare or Medicaid beneficiary that the transferring party knows or should know is likely to influence beneficiary selection of a particular provider for which payment may be made in whole or part by a government healthcare program, unless an exception applies.
+Sanctions for violations of the CMPL include exclusion from participation in government healthcare programs, substantial fines, and payment of up to three times the amount billed, depending upon the nature of the offense.

 State Analogs of Federal Fraud and Abuse Laws.
 Many U.S. states have their own laws intended to protect against fraud and abuse in the healthcare industry and more broadly.
 In some cases these laws prohibit or regulate additional conduct beyond what federal law affects.
-Penalties for violating these laws can range from fines to criminal sanctions.
+Penalties for violating these laws can range from substantial fines to criminal sanctions.

 HIPAA.
-The Health Insurance Portability and Accountability Act of 1996, as amended by the American Recovery and Reinvestment Act of 2009, and implementing regulations ("HIPAA"), created two new federal crimes: healthcare fraud and false statements relating to healthcare matters.
+The Health Insurance Portability and Accountability Act of 1996 and implementing regulations ("HIPAA"), created two new federal crimes: healthcare fraud and false statements relating to healthcare matters.
 The healthcare fraud statute prohibits knowingly and willfully executing a scheme to defraud any healthcare benefit program, including private payors.
-A violation of this statute is a felony and may result in fines, imprisonment or exclusion from government sponsored programs.
+A violation of this statute is a felony and may result in fines, imprisonment or exclusion from government healthcare programs.
 The false statements statute prohibits knowingly and willfully falsifying, concealing or covering up a material fact or making any materially false, fictitious or fraudulent statement in connection with the delivery of or payment for healthcare benefits, items or services.